byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 ### IDLE Test 6 (2023-06-29 10:00:28 - 10:51:13)

+- Bursts:
   - 4096 Errors were found at 10:05:47 and were all gone at 10:05:52 after a following write to the whole memory
   - Between 10:20:55 and 10:21:01, 4104 errors were found and they were gone after a write to the whole memory
   - Between 10:26:02 and 10:26:08, 4096 errors were found and they were gone after a write to the whole memory
 - All of the errors were found once so there was no specific pattern found